Safety Harbor Montessori Academy Re-Entry Plan| Phase II

 Personal Protective Equipment - Our Mask Policy

-Masks are required for all staff members, students, and visitors while indoors and around others.
+Masks are recommended for all staff members, students, and visitors while indoors and around others.

 Below are links to recommendations from the CDC and the American Academy of Pediatrics.